RAMPART LIBRARY DISTRICT DONATIONS

 - There is a distinction between personal taste and fine art.

 - The artwork should arrive at the library ready for hanging or display.

-- If the artwork requires special materials or labor for installation, the costs associated with those materials and labor will be the responsibility of the Exceptions will be decided upon by the Board.
+- If the artwork requires special materials or labor for installation, the costs associated with those materials and labor will be the responsibility of the donor.
+Exceptions will be decided upon by the Board.